 - Region will only support a social hospitality room at the Leadership Summit in years when the Region is presenting a candidate from Region 14 for State ACSA office.
 (Consultant)

-- To thank attendees to the Leadership Summit, the Region will fund attendance at the Administrator Awards Banquet on the Friday evening of the Leadership Summit, for $75 each per attendee and for a maximum amount of $2,000.
+- To thank attendees to the Leadership Summit, the Region will fund attendance at the Administrator Awards Banquet on the Friday evening of the Leadership Summit, for each attendee and for a maximum amount of $2,000.

 STATE ACSA CANDIDACY

 - Create a line item to save funds for a candidate running for State ACSA office.
 Change the budget line for “social” to “state candidate support.”
 (Treasurer)

 - Up to 6 Board members receive lodging, reasonable meals, travel.
 “Lodging” consists of ACSA allowance for double-occupancy, with Region 14 paying the difference to stay in a single room.
 “Reasonable meals” includes a DAY 1 lunch (not to exceed $25) and DAY 2 dinner (not to exceed $40).
 The region and/orACSA provides Day 1 dinner and Day 2 breakfast and lunch.
 Sacramento travel includes coach/economy air (not to exceed $400) and local transportation from the airport to hotel and back (if possible, members are encouraged to ‘taxi pool’ with 3+ members, as that cost is less than a shuttle).
 Either airport parking fees or local travel round trip home/airport (e.g., Prime Shuttle, rideshare) also to be reimbursed.
 Rental cars will not be reimbursed.
 (Past President, Treasurer)